jcaroval/Master-thesis/HPC-log.md

 <h1>5.
 Mapping against UCEs</h1>

-This pipeline follows this protocol: https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-1.html#aligning-uce-loci
+This pipeline is a modified version of this protocol: https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-1.html#aligning-uce-loci

 <h2>5.1 Assemble the data.
 Here, only a subset of 6 samples was assembled.</h2>